wagaweb/wbf/src/modules/components/readme.md

 | onActivate()       |  component activation                 |
 | onDeactivate()     |  component deactivation               |

-Only the setup() method is called always, all other methods are called only for enabled components that can run for the current context.
+Only the `setup()` method is always called, all other methods are called only for enabled components that can run on the current context.

+You can use the `setup()` method to add general hooks and `run()` method to add hooks that have to be called only on contexts where the component is enabled.

 **Note**: always call the parent methods!